MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/projectoperator.md

 ---
 title: Project operator - Azure Data Explorer
-description: Learn how to use the Project operator to select columns to include, rename or drop, and insert new computed columns. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
+description: Learn how to use the project operator to select columns to include, rename or drop, and to insert new computed columns in the output table. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023